grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=19 (0x13) - Good afternoon
-    VSCP_TYPE_INFORMATION_GOOD_AFTERNOON
-The system should enter its afternoon state.
+    VSCP_TYPE_INFORMATION_GOOD_AFTERNOONThe system should enter its afternoon state.
 This can be a user pressing a button to set his/her house to its afternoon state.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |